danielleithinger/EAMPrototyping/Mock HASEL Creation/README.md

 ## Step 4: Perform the Heat Sealing

 1. Cut a piece of teflon to the size of the print bed.
 A printer bed can be used as a template to get the correct size.
 The teflon can be reused for multiple times.
+    - We are using shovan PTFE Teflon sheets.

     ![Heat Sealing Image 1](Images/IMG_0493.png)

 2. Cut a 9.5 inch strip of plastic, equivalent to the length of the print bed, off the end of the roll of plastic, and fold it in half to get a double layered sheet of plastic to heat seal.
 Make sure that the inside of the plastic is folded together so that the two heat sealable layers are contacting each other.
     - The heat sealable plastic we are using is Tekra MYLAR® 850H 0.48 mil, with a width of 13 inches.

     ![Heat Sealing Image 2](Images/IMG_5139.png)